I had the chance to see the awesome display of the Museum of the Moon in Milwaukee, WI!

 I’ve seen works like these before; depending on the angle you look at the piece and how you scale the piece, you can get a 3D effect or have something hidden that you couldn’t see unless indicated.
 The window felt like it was standing up straight in front of me, as opposed to being flat on the ground.
 The cats appear to be actually look like you could pet them.
 It was a nice effect.

 I was very surprised that Chicago wasn’t on the list of stops and Milwaukee was.
-The museum will be traveling to several other countries before finishing with their last stop in Philadelphia, USA.
+The Museum of the Moon will be traveling to several other countries before finishing with their last stop in Philadelphia, USA.
 They also have multiple moons travelling and stationed in certain locations long term, so be sure to check below to see where it’s going next or go to their website, my-moon.org:

 - The Houston Museum of Natural Sciences, USA, opens 21st April onwards